anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 * agent-provided-proximity-registrar-cert: The MASA MAY verify that this field contains the LDevID(Reg) certificate.
   If so, it MUST be consistent with the certificate used to sign the registrar-voucher-request.

-* agent-signed-data: The MASA MAY verify this field to be able to provide an assertion "agent-proximity".
+* agent-signed-data: The MASA MAY verify this field to be able to provide "agent-proximity" assertion.
-  If so, the agent-signed-data MUST contain the product-serial-number of the pledge contained in the serial-number component of the prior-signed-voucher and also in serial-number component of  the registrar-voucher-request.
+  If so, the agent-signed-data MUST contain the pledge product-serial-number, contained in the serial-number properties of the prior-signed-voucher and also in serial-number properties of  the registrar-voucher-request.
-  The LDevID(RegAgt) used to generate provide the signature is identified by the "kid" parameter of the JOSE header (agent-signed-data).
+  The LDevID(RegAgt) EE certificate used to generate the signature is identified by the "kid" parameter of the JOSE header (agent-signed-data).
-  If the assertion "agent-proximity" is requested, the registrar-voucher-request MUST contain the corresponding LDevID(RegAgt) EE certificate in the agent-sign-cert, which can be verified by the MASA as issued by the same domain CA as the LDevID(Reg) EE certificate.
+  If the assertion "agent-proximity" is requested, the registrar-voucher-request MUST contain the corresponding LDevID(RegAgt) certificate data in the agent-sign-cert, which can be verified by the MASA as issued by the same domain CA as the LDevID(Reg) EE certificate.
-  If the agent-sign-cert is not provided, the MASA MAY provide a lower level assertion "logged" or "verified"
+If the agent-sign-cert information is not provided, the MASA MAY provide a lower level assertion "logged" or "verified".
+  Note, in case the LDevID(RegAgt) EE certificate is issued by a sub-CA and not the domain CA known to the MASA, sub-CA certificate(s) MUST also be presented in the agent-sign-cert.

 If validation fails, the MASA SHOULD respond with an HTTP error code to the registrar.
 The error codes are kept as defined in section 5.6 of {{RFC8995}}, <!-- XXX -->and comprise the response codes 403, 404, 406, and 415.